shawnlaffan/biodiverse/README.md

 13-Aug-2014

 A Biodiverse pipeline for the CANAPE (Categorical Analysis of Neo and Palaeo Endemism) analyses described in [Mishler et al. (2014)](http://dx.doi.org/10.1038/ncomms5473) is now available.
 See https://github.com/NunzioKnerr/biodiverse_pipeline

-31-Oct-2013

-Biodiverse version 0.19 has been released.
-It can be downloaded from https://bintray.com/shawnlaffan/Biodiverse/Biodiverse-releases .

-The summary of changes is at https://purl.org/biodiverse/wiki/ReleaseNotes#version-019